aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLT in C++ Applications" h2="Convert XSLFO to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to XLT?</h2>

+XSLFO (XSL Formatting Objects) is an XML-based language used to define the formatting of a document.
+It is used to describe the layout of a document, such as the page size, margins, fonts, and other formatting information.
+XLT (XML Template) is an XML-based language used to define the structure of a document.
+It is used to describe the structure of a document, such as the page layout, text formatting, and other structural information.
+Converting XSLFO to XLT is necessary when you need to create a document with a specific structure and formatting.

+<h2>How Aspose.Total Helps for XSLFO to XLT Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of features for manipulating various file formats.
+It includes APIs for manipulating PDF, Excel, Word, PowerPoint, and other file formats.
+With Aspose.Total for C++, you can easily convert XSLFO to XLT in C++.
+The process is simple and straightforward.

-Converting XSLFO to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful PDF manipulation library that provides a wide range of features for creating, editing, and converting PDF documents.
+It allows you to export XSLFO to XLSX with just a few lines of code.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation library that provides a wide range of features for creating, editing, and converting spreadsheet documents.
+It allows you to convert XLSX to XLT with just a few lines of code.

+Overall, Aspose.Total for C++ makes it easy to convert XSLFO to XLT in C++.
+It provides a comprehensive set of APIs for manipulating various file formats, including PDF, Excel, Word, PowerPoint, and other file formats.
+With Aspose.Total for C++, you can easily convert XSLFO to XLT in C++ with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}